clintonboys/clintonboys.github.io/_posts/2016-10-25-mediawiki-tutorial.md

 This post will explain from scratch how to install MediaWiki on a DigitalOcean droplet, including how to set up Wikipedia-style navigation bars.
 It's something I needed to do for a project I'm working on in a volunteer capacity and I had a tough time finding resources so decided to write up a detailed explanation myself.
 Here I'm assuming you're using MacOS or Unix (i.e. some OS with a Unix-based terminal).

 1. Start up a DigitalOcean droplet
-2. Install LAMP stack
+2. Install the LAMP stack
 3. Install MediaWiki
 4. Edit LocalSettings.php to allow file uploads and change the logo
-5. Install that package
-6. Export Navbox, Navbar and HtmlModules
+5. Installing and copying relevant extensions and pages

 ## 1. Start up a DigitalOcean droplet